Douglas Arthur Jacks

 Victor Sheldon "Vic" Smith was born July 22, 1925, in Clearwater, FL.

-The 1930 U. S. Census taken on April 12, 1930 shows John D. Jacks (age 35) born in Colorado to English Canadian-born parents and first married at age 22 is an Accountant at a Lumber Yard owning his own home valued at $7,500 and is living at 2440 Adams Street, City of San Diego, San Diego Twp., San Diego Co., CA. Living with him is his wife, Ethel M. Jacks (age 33) born in Kansas to English Canadian and English-born parents and first married at age 20, who is an Apartment Court Land Lady.
-Also living there are his son and adopted daughter, both born in California: Douglas A. Jacks (age 12) born to Colorado and Kansas-born parents; and Marie E. Jacks (age 6) born to United Sates-born parents.
+The 1930 U. S. Census taken on April 12, 1930, shows John D. Jacks (age 35) born in Colorado to English Canada-born parents, and first married at age 22, is a married Accountant at a Lumber Yard, and who owns his house valued at $7,500 and is living at 2440 Adams Street, City of San Diego, San Diego Twp., San Diego Co., CA. Living with him are: his wife, Ethel M. Jacks (age 33) born in Kansas to English Canada and England-born parents, and first married at age 20, who is a married Apartment Court Land Lady; his son; Douglas A. Jacks (age 12) born to California to Colorado and Kansas-born parents; and his adopted daughter, Marie E. Jacks (age 6) born to California to United States-born parents.

 The 1930 U. S. Census taken on April 8, 1930 shows Margaret Abbey (age 73) is a widow born in England to England-born parents is living alone in her own home valued at $7,500 at 1740 Meade Avenue, San Diego, San Diego Co., CA. She does not own a radio.